ECE 4420/6420 Knowledge Engineering

 Late Policy

-• On the due date, the cutoff for on-time submission is 11:59 pm (East Time).
+• On the due date, the cutoff for on-time submission is 11:59 pm (Eastern Time).

 • Late work is discounted 5% per calendar day late.

-• Late submissions are not accepted after seven calendar days past the original due date and are graded as zero immediately.
+• Late submissions are not accepted after seven calendar days past the original due date and are graded as zero.